Thibaut69/redcase-redmine-4.0.x/README.md

 Then, add the trackers "Test Case" to your projects and also the tracker "Bug" if you don't have it yet (useful to report a bug when a test is not OK).

+Nice to know : To drag and drop the tests case in the "Test Case" tab, they need to be at status "In Progress".